What's it like to work in law?

 The main thing – never give up.
 You will get knockbacks and it's how you recover from those that matters.

 Matthew is a Senior Solicitor at Neil Hudgell Solicitors specialising in personal injury law.
-This interview touches on how he got started and provides helpful advice for any students who are hoping to pursue a career in law.
+This interview touches on how he started his career, and provides helpful advice for any students who are hoping to pursue law.

 What made you decide to become a solicitor?